antoniogarrote/typed.rb/README.md

 - ```[T]*``` type variables for the polymorphic type
 - ```(super BaseType[U]*)?``` base polymorphic class/module for the type

+## Type inference and minimal typing

+Typed.rb will try to perform automatic type inference for the following language constructs and don't need to be annotated:

+- global variables
+- instance variables
+- local variables
+- constants

+To know more about the type inferance mechanism, check the implementation of the unification algorithm used by the type checker in ```lib/typed/types/polymorphism/unification.rb```.

+Class and modules only need to be annotated if they are defined as polymorphic.
+All methods must be annotated.

 ## Running the type-checker